Fractional Sobolev isometric immersions of planar domains: Distributional Jacobian determinant behaves like a determinant

 In view of the Sobolev embedding for $s\ge \frac {n}{n+1}$, and the fact that the distributional identity in the bigger space implies the one in the smaller space, we can assume that $s= \frac {n}{n+1}$.
 For each entry of the form $(\lambda d g^i)_\eps$ and $\lambda_\eps d g^i_\eps$, we shall apply Hodge decomposition as in \Cref{pr:hodge}.
 To the difference term $(\lambda d g^j)_\eps-\lambda_\eps d g^j_\eps$ we apply Hodge decomposition as in \Cref{pr:hodgediff}.
 We then obtain terms of the form:

-To conclude we use \Cref{pr:detest}: one of the term $a^\eps_j$ or one of $\beta^\eps_j$ converges to zero (since it comes from the difference term), in the corresponding norm, thanks to \Cref{pr:hodgediff}, while the other terms are bounded by \Cref{pr:hodge}.
+where each $a^\eps_j$ and $\beta^\eps_j$ is bounded in its corresponding semi-norm.
+Note that, fixing $\e$, the estimates in \Cref{pr:detest} are still valid for the above integral since by construction we can approximate each $a^\eps_j$ (resp.\@ $\beta^\eps_j$) in its semi-norm by a sequence of scalar functions in $W^{\frac{n}{n+1},n+1}(\R^n)$ (resp.\@ 1-forms in $W^{\frac{n-1}{n+1},\frac{n+1}{2}} (\R^n, \bigwedge^1 (\R^n))$.
+Therefore, to conclude, we use \Cref{pr:detest}: one of the term $a^\eps_j$ or one of $\beta^\eps_j$ converges to zero (since it comes from the difference term), in the corresponding norm, thanks to \Cref{pr:hodgediff}, while the other terms are bounded by \Cref{pr:hodge}.
 So we obtain the claim by taking $\eps \to 0$. \end{proof}

 {\Roman{section}}